 John Proctor – Chair

 John has a broad business background.
-He has run his own consultancy firm for more than 20 years, working with a range of organisations from customer service and telecommunications, to libraries and museums.
+He has run his own consultancy firm for more than 20 years, working with a range of organisations from customer service and telecommunications, to libraries and museums, and is currently CEO of the Rural Connectivity Group.
 He brings a breadth of experience in marketing and strategic planning.
 Born in England, John came to New Zealand in 1989 with his Kiwi wife, Tooki, who is one of our Programme Coordinators.
-They have two children, one studying for a computer science degree at university and one who works part of her time as our Digital Marketing Coordinator.
+They have two children, one an ESOL teacher and one a computer programmer.

 Theresa is a business woman and educator.
 An innovator and driver, she is currently manager of Whau ACE, and is active in many fields as an educator and business advisor.
 She sits on a number of community boards.
 Theresa is passionately committed to her large family, and her church.